jkeohan/react-bonus-labs-adv/README.md

 ## Bonus 3 - Memory Game

 Convert the following [CodePen](https://codepen.io/jkeohan/pen/opvVGN?editors=0010) into a React App.
-Create the following Components and follow the below hierarchy:
+Create the following Components and and organize based on the below hierarchy:

 - App
   - Cards